tgmattso/ParProgCourse/README.md

         solutions

 They are there for your own self-study, but if you are taking one of my tutorials on parallel programming, do not look at the solutions.
-Looking up the answers in advance will damage your learning experience.
+Looking up the answers in advance will diminish your learning experience.

 We also have a set of extra problems you can work with for more advanced study.  they are found in the directory: